v-almonacid/ideasac/README.md

 movements advocating for a new constitution that would replace the one written during the dictatorship of Augusto Pinochet.

-DISCLAIMER: this was only a proof-of-concept and is not ready for production.
+**DISCLAIMER**: this was only a proof-of-concept and is not ready for production.
-The project is not under development anymore.
+The project is not under development anymore and uses outdated dependencies.
 Also, this was one of my first full-stack web projects so expect a messy, buggy code.

 ## Stack Overview
-Build using PHP, the Slim microframework, MySQL and the ORM RedBeanPHP.
+This project was built using:
+  - PHP 5.3.10
+  - Slim microframework 2.42
+  - MySQL 5.5.x
+  - Ubuntu 12.04 LAMP environment
+  - ReadBeanPHP 4.03
+  - TwitterOAuth v0.2.0-beta2

 ## Setup
 This project has been tested in a classic Ubuntu LAMP environment (recently